 Each section of this part of Rule 703 is covered in table form in this chapter, as well as in narrative form.
 The source of information for this chapter is derived from the participating manufacturers which sent materials, as requested, to Morrison and Company for review.
-Each manufacturer's set of materials was audited thoroughly, and on an individual basis, in order to determine compliance.
+Each manufacturer's set of materials was audited in order to determine compliance.